 Research Misconduct

-The Office of Research Compliance oversees and administers the Policy on Research Misconduct.
-The Director, is a resource for anyone with concerns or questions about possible research misconduct.
+HMH’s Research Compliance division is responsible for overseeing and administering HMH’s Policy on Research Misconduct.
+The Research Compliance Officer is the designated Research Integrity Officer (RIO) and is a resource for anyone with concerns or questions about possible research misconduct.

-HMH defines research misconduct, in accordance with federal policy, as any fabrication, falsification or plagiarism in proposing, performing or reviewing research or in the reporting of research results.
-Research misconduct does not include honest error or differences of opinion, authorship disputes that do not involve plagiarism, and violations of other University policies (e.g., sexual harassment policy).
+HMH defines research misconduct, in accordance with federal regulations, as any fabrication, falsification, or plagiarism in the proposing, performing or reviewing of research or reporting of research results.
+Research misconduct does not include honest error or differences of opinion.

 Type of Research Misconduct |